FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 8.4‑2-2 Input Actual Physical Speed

 After successful configuration, a related motion command is added to the teaching program.

-When configuring the ARC motion command, you must first configure a PTP or LIN command.
+.. note:: Note: When configuring the ARC motion instruction, the PTP/LIN instruction must be configured first to ensure the steps for adding instructions are followed properly.

 - **DO Output:** When selecting "DO Output," a drop-down menu appears, allowing you to select DO0⁓DO7 options.